-Occasionally on the site I like to profile real life dividend millionaires.
-The cases that I find most interesting are those drawn from the lower and middle-income brackets: folks like Margaret Dickson, Paul Navone, Ronald Read and Anne Scheiber.
-The case of Agnes Plumb is a slightly different one, but before I get on to that let’s start with some background.
-Plumb passed way in October of 1995 at the age of 88.
+We are starting to build up a little library of dividend millionaire case studies on the site.
+The ones I find most interesting cover folks from the lower and middle-income brackets.
+I’m talking about the likes of Margaret Dickson, Paul Navone, Ronald Read and Anne Scheiber.
+The latest one – the story of Agnes Plumb – is slightly different, but let’s start with some background before getting on to that.
+Plumb passed away in October of 1995 at the age of 88.
 If my math is correct then that puts her date of birth at some point in 1907.
-Like many of our millionaire investors she never married or had any children, and she lived in the same house in Studio City, California for almost sixty years.
+Like many of our millionaire investors, Agnes Plump never married or had any children.
+She also lived in the same house in Studio City, California for almost sixty years.

 There are two things that make Agnes Plumb’s case special.
 The first is that we are dealing with intergenerational wealth creation.
 The folks I’ve mentioned before literally started with nothing: the portfolios they amassed were built up during the course of single, albeit fairly long, lifetimes.
 In this case, our millionaire actually inherited assets from her father.
 If you’ve ever wondered about passing stock down – to a child, grandchild, niece/nephew, whoever, then read on to see how crazy it could get.